tazmanyak/northshield/README.md

 I'm still developing scripts and also hard-coded stuffs on Sphere Server where I'm developer and also work on closed-project Sphere Server Game Emulator.

 If you want to participate in this project, you can simply ask me to do so.

+Main Sphere Server Web Site : http://spherecommunity.net => You can look at me by the nick as Avatar which is my nickname in the community.